 Figure 222- www.answers.com/topic/arches

 Figure 225- www.ortho-worldwide.com/anfobi.html

 Figure 228- www.stepbystepfootcare.ca/anatomy.html

 Figures 233, 234- emedicine.medscape.com/article/401417-overview

 Figure 238- www.joint-pain-expert.net/foot-anatomy.html

 Figure 239- jap.physiology.org/content/109/4/1045.full

 Figure 240- microsurgeon.org/secondtoe

-The information herein on "Hips Positioning And MRI Anatomy" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Hips Positioning And MRI Anatomy" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.